sixth-sensei/sixth-sensei.github.io/posts/articles/posts/Breaching Active Directory.md

 `hashcat -m 5600 <hash file> <password file> --force`

-The password file has been provided for you on the AttackBox in the `/root/Rooms/BreachingAD/task5/` directory or as a downloadable task file.
+we can then download the task file.
 We use hashtype 5600, which corresponds with NTLMv2-SSP for hashcat.
-If you use your own machine, you will have to install [Hashcat](https://hashcat.net/hashcat/) first.

 Any hashes that we can crack will now provide us with AD credentials for our breach!

-Relaying the Challenge
+#### Relaying the Challenge

 In some instances, however, we can take this a step further by trying to relay the challenge instead of just capturing it directly.
 This is a little bit more difficult to do without prior knowledge of the accounts since this attack depends on the permissions of the associated account.
 We need a couple of things to play in our favour: